Sparticuz/chromium/README.md

 // Optional: If you'd like to disable webgl, true is the default. chromium.setGraphicsMode = false;

-// Optional: Load any fonts you need.
-Open Sans is included by default in AWS Lambda instances await chromium.font( "https://raw.githack.com/googlei18n/noto-emoji/master/fonts/NotoColorEmoji.ttf" );
+// Optional: Load any fonts you need. await chromium.font( "https://raw.githack.com/googlei18n/noto-emoji/master/fonts/NotoColorEmoji.ttf" );